liborty/medians/README.md

  The `quantify` closures allow not just standard `as` and `into()` conversions but also different competing ways of quantifying more complex types.

-For some types even the quantification is not possible.
-For those there are methods `generic_odd` and `generic_even`, which return references to the actual central item(s) but otherwise use much the same code.
-They are particularly suited to large types which we might not wish to move or clone.
+For some types the quantification may not be possible.
+For those there are methods `generic_odd` and `generic_even`, which return references to the  central item(s) but otherwise use much the same code.
+They are particularly suited to large types which one might not wish to move or clone.
 They incur only the additional cost of the extra layer of referencing.

 ```rust
 /// Fast 1D generic medians and associated information and tasks.